 It's likely that DHS or USCIS will check out your social media accounts.
 In 2020, it issued a "Privacy Impact Assessment" discussing this very plan, and indicating that it would collect individual information on social media accounts on various application forms.
 (To date, however, it has not introduced relevant questions into any of the major immigration application forms.)
 It has also explained that it can create accounts in order to "view publicly available information."
 Don't expect them to accept invitations to connect, however!

 Although official DHS statements say they won't push past privacy settings, comments made by U.S. immigration officials, for example to immigration lawyers at conferences and meetings, suggest that applicants' privacy settings are not a bar to government monitoring.
 If they want to, they will find a way to look at whatever you've posted on social networks.
 At times, they simply ask applicants for their social network handles and even passwords to their devices (for example, during a U.S. border inspection).

-And they’ve been known to go poking through people's social network pages, though it’s certainly not automatic or done in all cases.
-For example, DHS officials report that they've found instances in which the applicant for a marriage-based green card (lawful permanent residence) state on Facebook that their marital status is "single” – a fact that definitely weighs against the applicant.
+After poking through people's social network pages, for example, DHS officials report that they've found instances in which the applicant for a marriage-based green card state on Facebook that their marital status is "single," a fact that definitely weighs against the applicant.

-The other ways in which an applicant could raise doubts or concerns in the mind of immigration officials are endless – posting lots of photos of fun times with friends but not with one's U.S. citizen spouse, bragging about having engaged in criminal activity (don't laugh, criminals have been arrested based on such disclosures), mentioning illegal use of drugs, failing to say a thing about one's wedding despite having posted about every other major and minor incident in one's life for the past year, and so on.
+Other ways in which an applicant could raise doubts or concerns in the mind of immigration officials are endless: posting lots of photos of fun times with friends but not with one's U.S. citizen spouse, bragging about having engaged in criminal activity (don't laugh, criminals have been arrested based on such disclosures), mentioning illegal use of drugs (a ground of inadmissibility), failing to say a thing about one's wedding despite having posted about every other major and minor incident in one's life for the past year, and so on.